openwdl/wdl/SPEC.md

 workflow
 ```

-The following keywords are not reserved, but it is recommended to avoid their usage since they were reserved keywords in previous versions of WDL:
+The following keywords are not reserved, but it is recommended to avoid their usage since they were reserved in earlier versions of WDL:

 ```
 Object
 runtime
 ```

 ### Literals